Nael-Studio/nael-platform/README.md

 ## Contributing

-Because Nael Platform is in active development, we recommend opening a discussion or issue before embarking on larger contributions.
+Because NL Framework is in active development, we recommend opening a discussion or issue before embarking on larger contributions.
 Feedback on architecture, ergonomics, and missing features is especially welcome.